flynnm20/SoftwareEngineering_Assignment1/README.md

 lowestCommonAncestor(int x, int y): x and y are the 2 nodes that we want to find the LCA of.
 If the inputs are invalid then an empty list is returned.
 An error is generated if the dag is null, null pointer exception.
 The function then uses directedDFS(directed dept first search) to find a path from the start of the function to the first node.
 Then reverseDFs is used to add the reverse to the reverseAdj.
 The process then enters a for loop.
 The loop cycles through all the visited nodes between the first node and x.
 If there exists a path between the current node i and y then the distance is measured.
 If the distance is smaller then the current max difference then it becomes the new lca.
 If there are multiple possible answers then they are all returned in a list.

+Testing preformed and outcomes:
+1. Nodes are disconnected.
+Result: A empty list.
+2. Nodes are less then 2.
+Result : empty List
+3. A normal dag.
+Result: The correct LCA
+4. when the two nodes are on the same branch.
+Result: The branch that is further up the branch.
+5. When there are 2 possible answers.
+Result: Both are returned.
+6. When 2 nodes point at each other.
+Result: The answer that is first numerically.